Przemysl to Paris:

 The fate of Perla, Salomon, Muni, Chaya, and Florine

-While in Paris I visited the archives of the Mémorial de la Shoah looking for details of how my cousin Florine survived the war.
-All 3 adults in the first photo - L to R: my great aunt Chaya Silberman
+While in Paris during summer 2022 I visited the archives of the Mémorial de la Shoah looking for details of how my cousin Florine survived the war.
+All 3 adults in the first photo had moved from Przemysl Poland to Paris in the '20s - L to R: my great aunt Chaya Silberman

-Getter, daughter Blima Florine Getter (born 1927 in Thonon-les-Bains), Chaya’s husband Muni Getter, and Muni’s sister-in-law Esther Getter - were rounded up in Paris and shipped in boxcars to
+Getter, daughter Blima Florine Getter (born 1927 in Thonon-les-Bains), Chaya’s husband Muni Getter, and Muni’s sister-in-law Esther Getter. - All three adults plus Esther's husband (Muni's brother) Aron were rounded up in Paris and shipped in boxcars to

 Auschwitz in July of 1942.
-The women were murdered on arrival; Muni survived after being transferred to a forced labor camp in Austria.
+The women were murdered on arrival, Aron a few weeks later.
+Only Muni would survive the war after being transferred to a forced labor camp in Austria.

 How Florine Getter survived the Shoah